offensive-security/nethunter-LRT/README.md

 2. Download the correct Factory Image for your device and put it in the folder `/stockImage`:
     -  *Nexus devices:* from [Google Nexus Images](https://developers.google.com/android/nexus/images?hl=en)
-    -  *OnePlusOne:* from [cyngn.com](https://cyngn.com/support) (donwload the fastboot one)
+    -  *OnePlusOne:* from [cyngn.com](https://cyngn.com/support) (donwload the fastboot version for your device)

 3. Download the correct TWRP image for your device from [TWRP WEB](https://twrp.me/Devices/) and put it in the folder `/twrpImage`

 4. Download Latest SuperSu (BETA) from [XDA_Chainfire post](http://forum.xda-developers.com/showpost.php?p=64161125&postcount=3) and put it in the folder `/superSu`

-5. Put the nethunter zip (Atm you need to build it see [Latest nethunter build instructions](https://github.com/offensive-security/kali-nethunter/tree/newinstaller-fj/AnyKernel2)) in the folder `/kaliNethunter`
+5. Put the NetHunter zip image your downloaded or build in the `/kaliNethunter` folder.

-Don't rename or decompress downloaded zip files or images, the script will handle it.
+NOTE: Don't rename or decompress downloaded zip files or images, the script will handle it.

 ###2.1 OEM Unlock:
 ---------------
-This script is cross device.
-(Nexus and OnePlus)

-Unlock any nexus/OP device using the script `oemUnlock.sh`

-This script needs to be launched like `./oemUnlock.sh`.

-Is the first thing you will need to do in any new device.
+If your device needs unlocking, you can use this script (for both Nexus and OnePlus devices).
 Skip this if your phone bootloader is already unlocked.

+This script needs to be launched like so `./oemUnlock.sh`.

 ###2.2 Flash Stock:
 ####Nexus Flash Stock (For Nexus devices only)
 ---------------
-The script `stockNexusFlash.sh` will flash the google factory image in the device.

-This script needs to be launched like `./stockNexusFlash.sh`.

-This way you will get a clean phone to install nethunter on it.
-(This will delete all the device data)
+To flash your Nexus device back to stock image, use the `stockNexusFlash.sh` script.
+This way you will get a clean phone to install NetHunter on it, and delete all existing device data.

-Skip this if your phone has a clean flash done/ or you are using other rom.
+This script needs to be launched like so `./stockNexusFlash.sh`.

 Once your phone is flashed, don't forget to make sure it's in Developer mode, and you have accepted the RSA Key Dialog.

 ####OPO Flash Stock (For OnePlus One devices only)
 ---------------
-The script `stockOpoFlash.sh` will flash the opo factory image in the device.
+To flash your OnePlus One device back to stock image, use the `stockOpoFlash.sh` script.
+This way you will get a clean phone to install NetHunter on it, and delete all existing device data.

 This script needs to be launched like `./stockOpoFlash.sh 16gb` for the 16GB version or `./stockOpoFlash.sh 64gb` for the 64GB version.

-This way you will get a clean phone to install nethunter on it.
-(This will delete all the device data)

-Skip this if your phone has a clean flash done/ or you are using other rom.

 Once your phone is flashed, don't forget to make sure it's in Developer mode, and you have accepted the RSA Key Dialog.